 Together with the above documents, this handbook should answer most questions you have about the program.
 For questions not addressed in this handbook, please see your advisor or the program coordinator.
 This year's program coordinator is Marika Ginsburg-Block.
 She can be reached by e-mail (marika@udel.edu) or phone (302-831-6631).
-You may also direct questions to Kathleen Minke (minke@udel.edu) or George Bear (gbear@udel.edu).
+You may also direct questions to George Bear (gbear@udel.edu).
 We hope that your educational career at the University of Delaware is both challenging and rewarding.
 Again, welcome to the University of Delaware!